souviknsl07/e-commerce/README.md

 ## Fully Responsive - light theme
 ![WhatsApp Image 2021-05-29 at 10 42 46 AM](https://user-images.githubusercontent.com/53038576/120058802-ebcbcb00-c06a-11eb-8ad4-634be2bb81bf.jpeg)

-To contribute fork the repository and set it up on your local machine.
+To contribute fork the repository and set it up on your local machine.<br/>

-Follow the steps below.
+`All kinds of contributions are welcomed` 😁<br/>

-`All contributions are gladly welcomed` 😁
+* Follow the steps below to install it on your local machine.

 # Installation Steps